 It’s very rare that a benefit fraud case ends without the defendant having to pay back all of the money that they have fraudulently claimed.

-For more information on benefit fraud, and what to do if you’ve been accused, click here.
+For more information on benefit fraud, and what to do if you’ve been accused, visit our benefit fraud page.